• Success

 MDM Data Outbound

 Informatica MDM provides various capabilities to publish data to consuming applications.
-Extracting the MDM golden data from MDM DB to a stage DB on daily basis using ETL tools is widely adopted.
+MDM SaaS customers can leverage Cloud Data Integration as part of the IDMC platform.
 MDM also provides a web services-based framework to publish customized APIs for the consumers to call using SOAP and REST protocols.
 These APIs can be developed and published using MDM Provisioning tools without writing any JAVA code.
 Real-Time data publishing can be enabled using JMS messaging standards.
-Depending on each consumer application requirement to sync with MDM data, the MDM solution can be architected with middle-tier platforms like Informatica IICS or IDQ to publish data in real-time and batches.
+Depending on each consumer application requirement to sync with MDM data, the MDM solution can be architected with middle-tier platforms like Informatica IDMC or IDQ to publish data in real-time and batches.

 MDM Data Governance